 If you have tree limbs that are growing close to power lines on your property, they may eventually come in contact with a line and lead to a spike in the electrical current running to your home.
 As a result, your home’s electronics may suffer damage from a power surge.
 Additionally, if wildlife (birds, squirrels, chipmunks, etc.) come in contact with the lines outside your home, it may generate the same result.

 Have tree limbs trimmed by a professional on a regular basis to help prevent this common problem that often leads to damaging power surges.

 Want affordable power surge protection?

-At Pivotal Home Solutions, we offer both Surge Protection $2,000 and Surge Protection $4,000 plans.
+At Oncourse Home Solutions, we offer both Surge Protection $2,000 and Surge Protection $4,000 plans.
 The plans offer reimbursement protection for residential electronics, electrical systems, appliances, and other electrical devices valued at $100 or more within your residence that fail due to electrical surges.